-The proof can be understood from the following observation: Denote by $\langle a_1, \ldots, a_K \rangle$ the stream $(a_1, \ldots, a_K, 0, 0, \ldots)$ .
-The stream of one apple per day for $2^1$ days after a delay of 1 day, namely $\langle 0, 1, 1 \rangle$ , is inferior to $\langle 0, 2, 0 \rangle$ and also to $\langle 1, 0, 0 \rangle$ .
-Similarly, the stream of one apple per day for $2^2$ days with a delay of 2 days, namely, the stream $\langle 0, 0, 1, 1, 1, 1 \rangle$ is inferior to $\langle 0, 1, 0, 1, 0, 0 \rangle$ and thus to $\langle 0, 1, 1, 0, 0, 0 \rangle$ and $\langle 1, 0, 0, 0, 0, 0, 0 \rangle$ .
-By induction we conclude that he must find the stream of $2^{17}$ days of one apple per day with a delay of 17 days inferior to receiving one apple right away.
+The proof can be understood from the following observation: Denote by $\langle a_1,..,a_K \rangle$ the stream $(a_1,..,a_K,0,0,...)$.
+The stream of one apple per day for 2^1 days after a delay of 1 day, namely $\langle 0,1,1 \rangle$, is inferior to $\langle 0,2,0 \rangle$ and also to $\langle 1,0,0 \rangle$.
+Similarly, the stream of one apple per day for 2^2 days with a delay of 2 days, namely, the stream $\langle 0,0,1,1,1,1 \rangle$, is inferior to (0,1,0,1,0,0) and thus to (0,1,1,0,0,0) and (1,0,0,0,0,0).
+By induction we conclude that he must find the stream of 2^{17} days of one apple per day with a delay of 17 days inferior to receiving 1 apple right away.
 It is only left to calculate that in 120 years there are less than $2^{17} + 17$ days and we are done.

 Thus, we have here a case in which a set of reasonable assumptions yields an absurdity.
 This is an alarming situation.
-If a basic model of decision making yields conclusions that are absurd, what is the validity of reasonable conclusions from models that use the decision making model as a building block?
+If a basic model of decision making yields conclusions that are absurd, what is the validity of reasonable conclusions from models which use the decision making model as a building block?

-The reader might notice a similarity between the above observation and an argument made in Rabin (2000) in the context of decision making under uncertainty.
-When I initially added Rabin's argument to the material for my graduate microeconomics course, I added a sarcastic remark: "Do we economists take our own findings seriously?"
-Apparently, some economists like Rabin and Thaler (2001) have called for the replacement of expected utility with an alternative theory and are so sure of themselves that they feel "much like the customer in the pet shop, beating at a dead parrot."
-Let us follow this path and try to change the model so as to get rid of the absurd conclusion reached by Adam.
+The reader might notice a similarity between the above observation and an argument made in Rabin (2001) in the context of decision making under uncertainty.^{fn4} When I initially added Rabin's argument to the material for my graduate micro-economics course, I added a sarcastic remark: "Do we economists take our own findings seriously?"
+Apparently, some economists like Rabin and Thaler (2001), have called for the replacement of expected utility with an alternative theory and are so sure of themselves that they feel "much like the customer in the pet shop, beating at a dead parrot".
+Let us follow this path and try to change the model in order to get rid of the absurd conclusion reached by Adam.

-Recovering from the First Traumatic Experience
+Recovering from the first traumatic experience

 Let us return to Adam.
-Following his first traumatic experience (and following Strotz (1956)), Adam realizes that he should split his personality.
+Following his first traumatic experience (and following Strotz (1956)) Adam realizes that he should split his personality.
 He withdraws from the assumption that the consequences are independent of time.
-He now thinks of himself as a collection of egos, each with a different perspective.
+He thinks of himself as a collection of egos each with a different perspective.
 The consequences of an agent's choice at time t are streams of apples from time t onward.
-Thus, the meaning of eating one apple on day 27 will not necessarily be the same at t = 0 as at t = 26.
-It might be that at any time t he is ready to replace two apples at time t + 1 for one at time t, but not two apples on day t + 27 for one apple on day t + 26.
-Thus, Adam will be modeled as a
+Thus, the meaning of eating an apple on day 27 will not necessarily be the same at t = 0 as at t = 26.
+It might be that at any time t he is ready to replace 2 apples at time t + 1 for one at time t but not two apples on day t + 27 for one apple on day t + 26.
+Thus, Adam will be modeled as a sequence of preference relations (\gtrsim_t), one for each date, where each is defined on the streams of future consumption streams.